 If you’re in the job market, there’s a good chance you have experienced a conference call interview.
 And if you’ve not yet, you probably will soon!
-Because conference calls are so useful to businesses, and because they widen the pool of prospective employees, it’s becoming increasingly common for employers to choose to carry out interviews on conference calls, so getting savvy on how to show your full potential over the phone is a good idea.
+Because conference calls are so useful to businesses, and because they widen the pool of prospective employees, it’s becoming increasingly common for employers to choose to carry out interviews on conference calls.
+Getting savvy on how to show your full potential over the phone is a good idea.
 Of course, general tips for job interviews still apply, but teleconferences have their own etiquette which you should wise up to.
 If you want to ace your next conference call interview, read on.

 Make a great first impression